-This module is the second semester of a two-semester traditional animation project.
-Work is completed in small teams with a special emphasis on production quality.
-Topics include cleanup, scanning, coloring, raster and vector-based software, and production pipeline management.
+This module is the second semester of a two-semester 2D animation project.
+Students will work in small teams, focusing on learning the 2D animation production pipeline and efficiently integrating Al tools to enhance the animation workflow.
+Additional topics covered include cleanup, scanning, coloring, raster and vector-based software, production pipeline management and post-production.